Thank you for your interest in the Montgomery College Foundation.

 Colleen Dolak supports donors who contribute regular gifts from both individuals and organizations.
 She also connects employees, alumni and outside clubs and organizations to support various scholarships and student emergency aide.
 Colleen joined Montgomery College in 2011 supporting academic departments, and ultimately, the senior vice president for Advancement and Community Engagement.
 In 2017, Colleen moved into alumni relations where she managed events and stewarded volunteers.
 Currently, Before joining Montgomery College, Colleen worked at American University and worked as a realtor for 10 years in the DC metro area.
 Colleen holds a bachelors in communications from the University of Notre Dame of Maryland and an MS in nonprofit and association management at University of Maryland.

 Sandra F. Arez, foundation coordinator

 Sandra Arez manages board relations and provides administrative support to the executive director of the Montgomery College Foundation.
 She brings extensive experience working in the non-profit sector.
 Prior to joining the foundation in May 2020, she worked for the foundation of a member-based medical organization managing their scholarship program and coordinating their fundraising activities.

-Sandra received a BA in Spanish Language & Literature from the University of Maryland, College Park.
-She’s also a Montgomery College alumnus.
+Sandra received a BA in spanish language & literature from the University of Maryland, College Park.
+She is also a Montgomery College alumna.

 Contact our Foundation and Development staff!